 You could include PDF versions of your newsletters on your website.
 If you do host PDFs, consider taking the time to optimize them as this can improve your search engine results.
 See Optimizing PDFs for Search Engines.
 It’s a few years old but still valid.
 You’ll learn about including active links to your website within your PDFs so that people can click through to your site from PDFs they find in search results.
 These active links may also help rankings and click-throughs if other websites republish your PDFs.

 As a part of the link-building process, we look for resource guides so we can ask to have our websites added to them.
 You could develop a resource guide on your own website that outlines related information and related helpful websites.

 If your business provides a service for people when they are moving, for example, you could create a resource guide outlining helpful information and many of the other products and services people need when they are preparing to move.

-Include your own, unique summaries for many of the resources in your guide and maybe talk about what you find useful for the resources when you can.
-Your resource guide may be returned in search results as people are searching for the products, services and information you include in you resource guide and these people may learn about what you offer.
+Include your own, unique summaries for many of the resources in your guide, and maybe talk about what you find useful for the resources when you can.
+Your resource guide may be returned in search results as people are searching for the products, services, and information you include in your resource guide and these people may learn about what you offer.